ABOUT US

 Jessica Shugart, Science Writer

 Jessica Shugart joined Alzforum in 2014.
 She became captivated by the immune system as an undergraduate at UC San Diego and dove in deeper as a graduate student at UC Berkeley.
 After earning her PhD in 2007, Jessica studied T cell activation as a postdoc at the Earle A. Chiles Research Institute in Portland, Oregon.
-In 2012, Jessica realized she loved telling the tales of science more than doing experiments, so she left the bench and put herself through the rigors of the science communication program at UC Santa Cruz.
-Jessica has written for the Stanford University School of Medicine, the Monterey Herald, the San Jose Mercury News, and most recently Science News in Washington, D.C.
+In 2012, Jessica realized she loved telling the tales of science more than doing experiments, so she left the bench and completed the science communication program at UC Santa Cruz.
+Jessica has written for the Stanford University School of Medicine, the Monterey Herald, the San Jose Mercury News, and Science News in Washington, D.C.
 She reports from Chico in northern California.

 Chelsea Weidman Burke, Science Writer